learn-co-curriculum/phase-3-active-record-associations-tvland-lab/README.md

     #=> 'Tyrion Lannister always says: A Lannister always pays his debts'
     ```

+- Define a method in the `Show` class called `#actors_list` that returns an
+  Array of the full names of each actor associated with the a show.
+Remember,
+  a show should have many actors through characters.

 - While we've connected shows, characters and actors together, we haven't
   connected these models to the existing network model.
 Update the associations
   so that a show belongs to a network.
+In the network model, an association has
+  already been added so that a network has many shows.

   **Note**: Once connected, this allows us to do some interesting things, like
   chain-building.
 We could, for instance, create a character, and with that